A Beginner’s Guide to Google Duo and Google Allo

-Google has so many apps, services, and projects that it’s sometimes hard to get your head around the infinite number of choices available.
-And while Hangouts was once its premier messaging app, the company added to its repertoire in late 2016 with the release of Allo and Duo.
+Google has so many apps and services that it’s tough to keep track of them all.
+While Hangouts was once its premier messaging app, in 2016, the company added two new messaging apps in the form of Google Duo and Google Allo.

-Google Duo is a straightforward video-calling app, and serves as the closest alternative to FaceTime for Android .
-While Hangouts supports video calling as well, Google has replaced it with Duo as the default video chat app on Android.
-Further, Duo only support one-on-one chats, so there’s no group calling here.
+Google Duo is a straightforward video calling app that serves as the closest alternative to FaceTime for Android .
+While Hangouts supports video calling as well, Google Duo has replaced it as the default video chat app on Android.

 The only real standout feature of Duo is “Knock Knock,” which lets you see a live preview of the person calling you before you accept the call.
-Google says this is “[t]o make calls feel more like an invitation rather than an interruption” and gives you an idea of what someone wants before you start talking.
+Google says this is “[t]o make calls feel more like an invitation rather than an interruption” and gives you an idea of what someone is up to before you start talking.

 That’s really all there is to it; Google didn’t add many frills to Duo.
 It’s optimized for low-quality networks and switches between Wi-Fi and mobile data automatically, so you shouldn’t experience many interruptions.
 It also protects calls with end-to-end encryption.

 To begin, download the Google Duo app for Android or iOS, or visit the Google Duo web app.
 After opening it, you’ll need to provide your phone number, then you’ll receive a verification code via SMS.
 Grant the app permission to access your contacts, microphone, and camera, then you’re all set to go.

 On Duo’s homepage, you’ll see a live preview of your phone’s front camera and suggested contacts.
 Tap the Search contacts box to find someone you want to call, or dial their number manually with the keypad icon.